-- 1. Listen and write dictated material at varying speeds, - 2.
-Attain speed and accuracy on stenotype machine at higher speeds with increasingly complex material, - 3.
-Transcribe dictated jury charge, literary and 4-Voice material at 140 wpm with 97.5 percent accuracy, - 4.
-Use material learned in academics to improve quality of transcripts and work product on and off the stenotype machine, - 5.
-Operate a stenotype machine and work to master keyboard, - 6.
-Demonstrate effective listening technique in order to transcribe from steno notes verbatim dictation. - 7.
-Demonstrate ear-finger coordination in taking dictation as well as in transcription, - 8.
-Recognize appropriate words when transcribing from dictated material (i.e. Effect/affect or doe/dough); use of conflict-free theory methods, - 9.
-Provide correct punctuation in dictated and transcribed material, - 10.
-Read steno notes out loud at rapid rate of speed, - 11.
-Proofread using proofreader marks, - 12.
-Effectively use a dictionary, spell check software, stenographic-computer dictionary and other resources to produce verbatim and usable transcripts, - 13.
-Improve ability to meet deadlines with transcribed work product, and - 14.
-Develop concentration skills.
+- 1. Listen and write complex jury charge, medical, literary and multi-voice material at varying speeds - 2.
+Attain speed and accuracy on stenotype machine at higher speeds with increasingly complex material - 3.
+Pass one five-minute medical, literary, jury charge and multi-voice dictation test at 200 wpm with a pass rate of 97.5% - 4.
+Use material learned in academics to improve quality of transcripts and work product on and off the stenotype machine - 5.
+Operate a stenotype machine and work to master keyboard - 6.
+Demonstrate effective listening technique in order to transcribe from steno notes verbatim dictation - 7.
+Demonstrate ear-finger coordination in taking dictation as well as in transcription - 8.
+Recognize appropriate words when transcribing from dictated material (i.e. effect/affect or doe/dough); use of conflict-free theory methods - 9.
+Provide correct punctuation in dictated and transcribed material - 10.
+Read steno notes out loud at rapid rate of speed - 11.
+Proofread using proofreader marks - 12.
+Effectively use a dictionary, spell check software, stenographic-computer dictionary and other resources to produce verbatim and usable transcripts - 13.
+Improve ability to meet deadlines with transcribed work product - 14.
+Develop concentration skills